-Some of us are not very good with houseplants.
+Some of us are not very good with houseplants even though they help improve the quality of air in our homes and home offices.
 In fact, some of us find keeping a Spider Plant alive a bit of a challenge.
 I am proud to say, though, that I have a Poinsettia which I have managed to keep alive for nearly 6 years.
 This is a bit of a miracle because my Poinsettia care consists of watering it when I remember.

 Apart from the Christmas tree, there is nothing like a blooming red Poinsettia to add a bit of festive cheer to a room.